 Housing & devolution

 Here is some background on devolution in Cambridgeshire and Peterborough.
 Much of this comes from other websites and published documents.
-The sub-regional housing board thought it would be helpful to bring these all into one easy-to-find place.
+The housing board thought it would be helpful to bring these all into one easy-to-find place.

 What is devolution?

 Devolution is the granting of powers and funding from central government to local areas.
 It enables decision-making and resources to be managed locally, and involves the creation of a new Combined Authority, chaired by an elected Mayor.

 Devolution is a process which has gained momentum following the Scottish independence referendum and Greater Manchester’s devolution agreement in November 2014.
 In May 2015, the Government announced its intention to further support the English devolution process, through the Cities and Local Government Devolution Act which became law in January 2016.

 - Greater Cambridge Greater Peterborough Local Enterprise Partnership

 Yes, communities and businesses in Cambridgeshire and Peterborough were asked to have their say on the proposals.
 The results of this consultation were debated by Councils across the area and this has been shared with Government.
 Around 4,000 people across Cambridgeshire and Peterborough had their say.
 You can find out more here – under the heading, Your views.